-Most waterfront properties are generally cooler, and there is moisture from the water.
+You need to consider the climate if you are wanting to reside in a waterfront house.
+The climate is generally cooler, and there is moisture from the water.
 There can be dampness and it may take longer to dry out.
-If a home buyer is considering a waterfront home, take the climate into consideration.
+If a home buyer is considering a waterfront house, take the climate into consideration.
 There are some who generally do not like the damp air.

 The benefits are the proximity to the water and the cooler climate.
-There are homes in Newport Beach which do not have or need central air conditioning because it is cooler.
+There are homes in Newport Beach that do not have or need central air conditioning because it is cooler.
 Also living within walking distance to the water or the beach is ideal.
-It is a highly sought after lifestyle.
+It is a highly sought-after lifestyle.